 You must wear your badge at all times when on the premises.

-If you are an EU national residing in Belgium or a non-EU national who has lived in Belgium for at least 5 years, you may also apply for a special half-yearly accreditation badge granting access to all European Councils and other high-level meetings held in the second half of 2015.
+If you are an EU national residing in Belgium or a non-EU national who has lived in Belgium for at least 5 years, you may also apply for a special half-yearly accreditation badge granting access to all European Councils and other high-level meetings.

 With this badge you no longer have to apply for accreditation for each event separately.
 The 6-month pass does not, however, replace the EU inter-institutional pass.